 7:00am – I am Dreamworker: give up trying to sleep, shift position in bed, ask, “what was I dreaming?” and review dreams as they return to awareness.

-7:30am – I am Nature: miss husband, get up, hug Bolena the family dog and do morning dog stretch ritual, water plants.
+7:30am – I am Nature: miss lover, get up, hug Bolena the family dog and do morning dog stretch ritual, water plants.

 8:00am – I am Body: shower, get dressed, go downstairs.
 I am Homemaker: put dishes away and set up fresh candles on altars.
 I am Supervisor: send audio message to doula team in the process.